Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Preliminaries

+Throughout this paper, we shall frequently use the notations $\stl$.
+For any two non-negative quantities $x$ and $y,$ $x\stl y$ means that $x\leq Cy$ for some constant $C$ independent of mesh size $h$.
+For a non-negative quantity $z$, when $1\stl z\stl 1$, we simply write $z=O(1)$.

+From now on, a ``usual" polyhedron $G$ means that $G$ is a bounded polyhedron with a diameter $O(1)$ and vanishing first Betti number, and $G$ has a fixed number (independent of $h$) of flat faces only, but it may be non-convex.
+A face $\ff$ of $G$ is always understood as a ``complete" face, i.e., $\ff$ satisfies $\ff=\pi\cap\partial G$ for the plane $\pi$ containing $\ff$, which means that $\ff$ is just a closed (flat) face instead of only a part of a face.

-For a (may be non-convex) polyhedron $G$, we will often use {\sc f}, {\sc e} and {\sc v} to denote a general face, edge and vertex of $G$ respectively, but use $e$ to denote a general edge in ${\cal E}_h$.
+We will often use {\sc f}, {\sc e} and {\sc v} to denote a general face, edge and vertex of $G$, respectively, but use $e$ to denote a general edge in ${\cal E}_h$ associated with a triangulation ${\cal T}_h$ on $G$.
+Throughout this paper a face {\sc f} or an edge {\sc e} is understood as a closed subset of $\partial G$.

-From now on, we shall frequently use the notations $\stl$ and $\ste$\,.
-For any two non-negative quantities $x$ and $y,$ $x\stl y$ means that $x\leq Cy$ for some constant $C$ independent of mesh size $h$, subdomain size $d$ and the possible large jumps of some related coefficient functions across the interface between any two subdomains. $x\ste y$ means $x\stl y$ and $y\stl x$.